hyperledger/indy-hipe/text/0164-did-indy-method/README.md

 On inspection of old issues relating to the size limit on ATTRIB data, the 5KiB limit was chosen to enable batching of more ATTRIB transactions into a single 128KiB max message.
 This use case appears to only arise in testing scenarios.

 The proposed (but still somewhat arbitrary) `diddocContent` size cap is 10KiB.
 In future iterations, this (and other size limits) should be network configurable through the config ledger.

-### Validating DID Doc Content

-Validation of the DID Document Content should be as minimal as possible.
-Minimal validation of the document content should ensure basic construction of a full DID Document while enabling usage of DID Document features not yet standardized or conceived.
-Overly strict validation would require code and network updates to allow such new features to be used on Indy Networks.

-DID Doc Content should be validated as follows:
-- Content is a JSON string (enforced by transaction operation schema)
-- Content must not include id at root of the object
-- Content must not include any nested objects with an id ending in <nym>#verkey

 ### Resolving a DIDDoc in a single transaction